Lab 99 Web Design

 Textpattern logo

 Now that you know how Textpattern articles and sections work, let’s see how to create a dynamic website with Textpattern, by using a couple of very simple examples.
-The intention is to concentrate on showing how the Textpattern tags fit together, so we will deliberately omit much of the HTML that you would use in a proper website.
+The intention is to concentrate on showing how the Textpattern tags fit together, so we will deliberately omit much of the HTML that you would use in an actual website.

 Static Material